jonathanrandall/esp32_rgb_image_classification/README.md

 4x4 scores the same as 5x5 while carrying 56% more data, so its extra values buy nothing.
 Past 5x5 the curve breaks — 8x8 gives up three points.

+> This sweep was measured on an earlier **5-class** taxonomy, which is why its
+> numbers are higher than the shipped model's.
+It is kept because the *shape*
+> of the curve — where the knee is — is what chose 5x5, and that is what it
+> shows.
+Do not compare its absolute values against the table below.

 A useful property falls out of this input: block means are centered to `[-128, 127]`, which is *already exactly int8*.
 The input quantizer's scale is 1.0 and nothing needs calibrating.